Greece national football team: Group stage

-In the opening match against hosts Portugal, Greece achieved a surprise 2–1 victory, receiving the nickname "pirate ship" (Το Πειρατικό) used by Greek sportscasters in reference to the floating ship used in the tournament's opening ceremony.
-Greece won with a 25-yard strike by Giorgos Karagounis and a penalty by Angelos Basinas.
+In the opening match against hosts Portugal, Greece achieved a surprise 2–1 victory, thanks to a 25-yard strike by Giorgos Karagounis and a penalty by Angelos Basinas.
+Greece received the nickname "pirate ship" (Το Πειρατικό) used by Greek sportscasters in reference to the floating ship used in the tournament's opening ceremony.
 Four days later, Greece stunned Spain in front of a largely Spanish crowd with a 1–1 draw after being down 1–0 at half time.
 Greece fell behind from a defensive lapse, which allowed Fernando Morientes to score.
 However a sublime diagonal pass by playmaker Vasilios Tsiartas allowed Angelos Charisteas to score an equaliser in the second half, giving Greece hope of qualifying.
 In the final group match Greece fell behind 2–0 to Russia (who were already eliminated) within the first ten minutes of the game but managed to pull one back through Zisis Vryzas and thus progressed to the next round, at the expense of Spain, on goals scored.
 Dmitri Kirichenko had the chance to eliminate Greece in the final minutes of this match, but his stretched effort squeezed just wide.